ABGG-services/ABGG/README.md

 ### Payneham

-Finding us at Payneham can sometimes be a bit tricky, [but no more with our guide!](./guides/location-payneham)
+Finding us at Payneham can sometimes be a bit tricky, but no more with [our guide to getting to the Payneham events](./guides/location-payneham)

 ## Submit feedback